Florida DBA

 Before publishing your intent to use your fictitious name, make sure your name is available and complies with Florida’s DBA rules.

-- Not use identifiers like “LLC” or “Inc.” unless your business is that entity type.
+- Use identifiers like LLC or Inc., unless your business is that entity type

-- Not use words like “bank,” “banker,” or “trust company,” unless your business is a financial institution.
+- Use words like associated with banking or investing unless your business is a financial institution

-- Be unique among registered fictitious names in Florida.
+- Be the same or similar to other registered fictitious names in Florida

-Before filing the application for your DBA, you’ll be required to publish a legal notice of intent to register a fictitious name a newspaper that publishes in the county where your business is located.
+Publish a legal notice of intent to register a fictitious name a in newspaper located in the county where your business is located.
 Publishing costs vary, but you can expect to pay anywhere from $25 to $150. to publish notice of your fictitious name.
 For example, The Apoka Chief charges $25 for a one-time fictitious name publication while The Boca Raton Tribune charges $150.

 Your notice of intent should state: